Arizona vs. Michigan State College Basketball Predictions & Picks - November 23

 - Computer Predicted Total: 149.0

-Arizona's record against the spread this season is 5-0-0, and Michigan State's is 2-2-0.
+Arizona is 5-0-0 against the spread this season compared to Michigan State's 2-2-0 ATS record.
 The Wildcats are 2-3-0 and the Spartans are 1-3-0 in terms of hitting the over.

 Sportsbook Promo Codes